draios/onprem-install-docs/6.X/6.4.1/04-advanced_configuration.md

 Use this procedure to automatically update the feeds database:

 1. Download the image file, `quay.io/sysdig/vuln-feed-database-12:latest`, from the Sysdig registry to the jumpbox server, and save it locally.
-2. move the file from the jumpbox server to the customer airgapped environment (optional)
+2. Move the file from the jumpbox server to the customer airgapped environment (optional)
 3. load the image file and push it to the customer's airgapped image registry
 4. restart the pod sysdigcloud-feeds-db
 5. restart the pod feeds-api